ComplicatedPhenomenon/Fortran_Takeoff/modern_fotran/concepts.md

 subroutine and functions serve mainly 3 purposes, while one of them is not familiar with me.

 **Hide Local variables**, so that the name can be re-used
-## Modules are another, more flexible too to hide contents
+## Modules are another, more flexible structure to hide contents